edbentley/replay/website/docs/textures.md

 #### Props

 - `fileName`: The name of the file to render.
+Note that this file must be loaded using [`preloadFiles`](sprites.md#init) before you render the Texture.
 - `width`: Scale the image to this width in game coordinates.
 - `height`: Scale the image to this height in game coordinates.